-Font Loading Functions tcod.tileset#
+Font Loading Functions tcod.tileset¶

 Tileset and font related functions.

-Tilesets can be loaded as a whole from tile-sheets or True-Type fonts, or they can be put together from multiple tile images by loading them separately using Tileset.set_tile.
+or they can be put together from multiple tile images by loading them separately using Tileset.__setitem__.

 A major restriction with libtcod is that all tiles must be the same size and tiles can’t overlap when rendered.
 For sprite-based rendering it can be useful to use an alternative library for graphics rendering while continuing to use python-tcod’s pathfinding and field-of-view algorithms.

-class tcod.tileset.Tileset(tile_width: int, tile_height: int)[source]#
+- class tcod.tileset.Tileset(tile_width: int, tile_height: int)[source]¶

 A collection of graphical tiles.